Aklilu-Mandefro/Aklilu-Mandefro/README.md

 Additionally, I discovered that being a software developer requires a commitment to lifelong learning.
 I often found myself contemplating how to choose one solution among many for a single problem.
 Ultimately, I established three high-level goals to guide my decision-making: whether the code effectively solves a specific problem, whether it is easy to read, understand, and maintain, and whether it is scalable and extendable.

 Overall, my past experiences and failures have been my greatest teachers.
+One of the key lessons I've learned on my journey as a software developer is that the role is fundamentally about being both a problem solver and a lifelong learner.
+Without this mindset, I can assure you, you'll inevitably find yourself stuck at some point.
+So, if you’re not genuinely passionate about consistently learning new things, then software development or engineering might not be the right path for you.

 <hr>
 <br>